 With more travelers heading to Fidel Castro’s home than ever the question of what to bring to Cuba gets asked a lot!
-It can be difficult to decide on what to pack for a Cuban vacation.
+It can be difficult to decide on what to put on your Cuba packing list.

 After all, there are a lot of climate shifts on the island nation.

 So, it’s tough to know what to put in your suitcase for the stifling heat of Havana or the cooler tobacco fields of Vinales.
 Cuba sees all walks of life from adventure seekers, cruise patrons, and even celebrities all with their own unique sense of fashion.

 My suggestion is to go with your own fashion and stick to a few staple items!

 To enter Cuba you must have a pre-organised Cuba Tourist Card.
 Many airlines offer customers the card for a small fee but check with your airline before your flight.
 Some flights incorporate the exit tax in their flight prices, so check the small print so you can spend your CUC money on cocktails instead!
 I recommend putting a number of books on your Cuba packing list.
 Wi-Fi is limited to specified areas and you must purchase a card to log onto the internet.
 The World Pursuit recommends They Walk Amongst Us, creepily true crime stories from the UK.

 If you are a bit particular about your drinking water a water filter is a great idea.
 The World Pursuit recommends the LifeStraw Go just to be safe.
 It tackles 99.9% of bacteria and helps reduce plastic waste.

 Clothes for Cuba

 When you are deciding what to pack for Cuba you should first determine how long you are traveling in Cuba.
 It is recommended that you take one more undergarment than required.